 Corvirtus Blog

-A manager with strong leadership abilities communicates goals, maximizes systems, and motivates their team toward optimal performance.
-Restaurant managers hold one of the farthest-reaching positions in an entire restaurant company that impacts guests and team members.
-With a shallow labor pool and declining quit rates restaurants must pay close attention to recruiting strong leaders and retaining them through ongoing development.
+A manager with strong leadership ability communicates goals, maximizes systems, and motivates their team toward optimal performance.
+Restaurant managers hold one of the farthest-reaching positions in the company that impacts guests and team members.
+With a shrinking hospitality talent bubble close attention to recruiting strong leaders and retaining them through ongoing development is key.
 Let's explore how evidence-driven assessments for restaurant managers make this happen.

-Staying fully staffed and fully trained with strong restaurant managers is crucial for the success of any restaurant.
+Administrative or operational, every decision affects the care of people, most notably employees.
+Staying fully staffed and fully trained with an engaged team is crucial for the success of any restaurant.
+In our employee engagement and retention research in the industry, turnover 37 percent lower for restaurant locations where the majority of the workforce perceives their work experience as positive.
 We like to illustrate this with the key results map.

 Photo by Alexander Schimmeck on Unsplash

-One of the strongest predictors of success, financially or otherwise, is enduring strong management at the unit, or restaurant, level.
-Although quit rates began declining in late 2023, building a talent pipeline is still critical.
-This means providing all levels of leadership with opportunities to enhance their skills and knowledge, so they are energized and technically ready to take on the next role.
-Assessments uncover these areas directing training, teaching, and coaching at both a person and group-to-organizational level.
+At the same time we know one of the strongest predictors of success, financially or otherwise, is enduring strong management at the unit, or restaurant, level.
+Although voluntary turnover within restaurant leadership has declined industry wide, building a talent pipeline is still critical.
+This means upskilling.
+By providing all levels of leadership with opportunities to enhance their skills and knowledge we build not only technical competence but energy and excitement about the future.
+This is where assessments can support success.
+Assessments can -

-In our engagement and retention surveys, opportunities for development (not just advancement) are continually one of the top three drivers of engagement and retention; any effort in this area will pay multiple dividends.
+In our engagement and retention surveys, opportunities for upskilling (not just advancement) are continually one of the top three drivers of engagement and retention; any effort in this area will pay multiple dividends.
 Developing leaders from within not only provides stability but also builds culture while reducing costs.
-Again, assessments are realistic ways to provide scalable opportunities for growth.
+Again, assessments are realistic ways to provide scalable opportunities for growth by giving us greater understanding of values, potential, interests, and blind spots interfering with growth.

 In short, a systematic process for hiring and developing restaurant leaders supports all aspects of the business.
 Just as leaning into systems and processes drives efficiency and results for operations the same is true for how you hire, promote, and develop.